 Yes, and discuss details in the CR directly.

+Related CR for R18 NFG [QC, R4-2320488] for R18 inter-f frequency measurement

 Option 2: CATT [R4-2318330]

 Clarify the case when he SMTC is partially overlapping with the associated gap, but fully overlapping with the union of the gaps in the definition of CSSF for intra-frequency and inter-frequency measurement without gap.